Big Bluefish Are In!! • Fishing And Boating Newsletter (MRAC Reports)• Memorial Day Fishing Forecast

 Porgy fishing has been awesome in the Peconics.
 Many of the fish being caught are jumbos.
 Great on the grill!
 Our favorite baits for Porgy are sandworms, clams and squid.
 Using some chum will also make the fishing a lot better.
 The go to rig for Porgies is a double hook rig.

 Fluke fishing has improved a lot this week with the warmer temperatures.
 The Smith Point County Park bridge area has seen plenty of action with keeper sized fish up to 6lbs.
-Those fish are going after spearing, squid and gulp.
+Ocean Beach continues to see keeper fluke (currently 19" then 19-1/2" on Aud 2nd) Those fish are going after spearing, squid and gulp.
 Bucktails and fluke rigs are both very effective.
 To target a doormat try using a bigger bait such as a whole squid.

 The local lakes are still seeing nice amount of trout being caught from the recent stockings.
 Small spinners and kastmasters are what most people have been using.
 Either try West Lake or Upper lake Yaphank.
 Just a reminder that right now it's "catch and release" for largemouth bass until June 14th, using artificial lures only.